NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Appendix_B_TroubleShooting.md

 ```

 ##AWG Portal Downloads
 If a user needs to download data from our AWG portal and is using our Data Transfer Tool they will need to specify a different API server address from the current defaults.
 To do so you will need to use the "-s" flag and the following server address - https://awg.api.gdc.cancer.gov.
 When controlled access files need to be download only a token from the AWG portal will allow the user to download these files.
-A token from either Active, Legacy, or the Submission portal will not work for controlled access files when download files from the AWG portal.
+A token from either Active, Legacy, or the Submission portal will not work for controlled access files when downloading files from the AWG portal.
 Example:
 >gdc-client download -m AWG_RNAseq_data.txt -t awg_token.txt -s https://awg.api.gdc.cancer.gov